 4. They’re a great source of fibre: Strawberries are high in fibre, which is important for moving food through your digestive system and helping bowel movements.
 This can help improve digestion, especially for those with constipation or irregular stools.

 5. They’re high in antioxidants: Strawberries contain anthrocyanin, which is a powerful antioxidant that protects us from the damaging effects of our environment, especially the sun.
-The antioxidant power of the anthrocyanins found in strawberries lasts up to 24 hours after consumption; this makes them a great defense against free radical damage.
+The antioxidant power of the anthrocyanins found in strawberries lasts up to 24 hours after consumption; this makes them a great defence against free radical damage.
 (5)

 1. Sara Tulipania, Bruno Mezzettia and Maurizio: "Impact of strawberries on human health: insight into marginally discussed bioactive compounds for the Mediterranean diet" Battinoa Public Health Nutrition / Volume 12 / Special Issue 9A / September 2009, pp 1656-1662